GPUOpen-Tools/GPU-Reshape/ReadMe.md

 ## Known Issues

+- Raytracing and mesh shaders are currently pass-through, no instrumentation is done on them.
 - Initialization feature false positives.
 Resources can be initialized in a myriad of ways, this will be improved with time.
 - Loop feature not catching all timeouts.
 The loop feature is currently experimental, and relies on non-standard guarantees.
+- Application launches, not attaching, will only connect to the first device, which may not necessarily be the intended device.

 ## Credit